Cross Domain Early Crop Mapping using CropSTGAN: Methodology

 \subsubsection{\bf Total Loss}

-The total loss is a combination of these losses, weighted by respective coefficients, and aims to optimize the generators and discriminators simultaneously to achieve high-quality time-series NDVI and EVI data transformation while maintaining consistency and identity preservation.
+The total loss is a combination of these losses, weighted by respective coefficients: , where $\alpha, \beta, \sigma$ are the weight parameters.
+The total loss can be expressed as a minimax function: , where the generator seeks to minimize the loss while the discriminator aims to maximize it to achieve high-quality time-series MSI data transformation while maintaining consistency and identity preservation.